nikki93/cgame/README.md

 Building
 ---

 CMake should make it easy to set up.
-GLFW, GLEW, stb_image are dependencies and are included in ext/.
-LuaJIT is an external dependency needed for now but I'll get it into the repository soon making it self-contained except for OpenGL and the standard library.
+GLFW, GLEW, stb_image, LuaJIT are dependencies and are included in ext/.

 Running
 ---